-3. Summary of Major Proposed Changes between the Second Draft and First Draft of the 2021 Code.
+3. Summary of Significant Proposed Changes between the Second Draft and Third Draft of the 2021 Code

-For ease of reference, we have reincorporated the major changes between the 2015 Code and the First Draft of the 2021 Code which was tabled with the WADA Executive Committee on 16 May 2018.
-We have added to that listing, in red, the additional changes which are proposed in the Second Draft.
+For ease of reference we have reincorporated the major changes between the 2015 Code and the First Draft of the 2021 Code which was tabled with the WADA Executive Committee on 16 May 2018.
+Those changes are noted below in black.
+We have also reincorporated the major changes between the First Draft and the Second Draft of the 2021 Code which was tabled with the WADA Executive Committee on 14 November 2018.
+Those changes are noted in red.